jmcdo29/nest-commander/packages/nest-commander/README.md

 ### QuestionSet

 A class decorated with `@QuestionSet()` is a class that represents a related set of questions.
 Looking at inquirer's own examples, this could be like the [pizza example](https://github.com/SBoudrias/Inquirer.js/blob/master/packages/inquirer/examples/pizza.js).
 There's nothing too special about this decorator, all it does is allow the underlying engine to find the appropriate question set when it is needed.
-The `@QuestionSet()` decorator take an object of options defined below
+The `@QuestionSet()` decorator takes an object of options defined below

 | property | type | required | description |
 | --- | --- | --- | --- |